Objectives of The Butler Society

 The Southern Cross Region was established as a branch of The Butler Society in 1972, and represents members in Australia and New Zealand.
 Meetings are usually held in and around Melbourne, as the core Committee is based in Victoria.
 However, members from other locations can participate by joining us via a Zoom link issued by The Secretary.

-Southern Cross Butler Gatherings are held at three year intervals in Australia, each time in a different State, when we learn about Butler individuals or families who have contributed to the early history of our host State.
+Since 2013 Rallies have been held at three yearly intervals in Australia, each time in a different State, when we learn about Butler individuals or families who have contributed to the early history of our host State.
 In 2013, the Gathering was in Victoria, in October 2016 the Gathering was held in South Australia and in August 2019 it was held in Queensland.
 These Gatherings have been attended by people from Australia, New Zealand and England.
 The Gatherings provide a great opportunity for members and non-members alike to meet, learn about Butler family histories, exchange hints and information on genealogy research, and possibly discover a previously unknown cousin.

 The Committee is always looking for ways to maintain contact with our extended “family” of members.
 Our Newsletters are issued at regular intervals throughout the year, and contain items of general interest, news of member’s activities, and articles that members have submitted on their family histories.
 If a member is seeking assistance with their research, a paragraph in the Newsletter may provide the answer!